Ebazhanov/linkedin-skill-assessments-quizzes/html/html-quiz.md

 - [ ] `<body>`
 - [ ] `<root>`

 `The <html> tag is the root element of an HTML document, which means that it contains all the contents and tags of the HTML document within it.
-The html element represents the root of a document.`
+The HTML element represents the root of a document.`

 1. [Source](https://www.interviewbit.com/html-mcq/)
 2. [Source](https://www.w3.org/TR/2010/WD-html-markup-20100624/html.html)